Somoza family: Rise of the FSLN

 In 1961, the Sandinista National Liberation Front (FSLN) was formally organised.
 The FSLN began as a group of Marxist, antigovernment student activists at the National Autonomous University of Nicaragua in the late 1950s.
 By the early 1970s, the group had gained enough support to launch limited military initiatives.

 On 27 December 1974, a group of FSLN guerrillas seized the home of former government official, José Maria Castillo, and held a group of leading Nicaraguan officials hostage, many of whom were Somoza relatives.
 The FSLN made their demands known and an agreement was made between the Somoza government and the guerrillas on 30 December 1974.
 As a result, the guerrillas received a US$1 million ransom and had a FSLN declaration read over the radio and printed in La Prensa.
 Furthermore, the guerrillas negotiated the release and transportation of fourteen FSLN prisoners to Cuba along with themselves.
-The success of the operation saw the FSLN’s prestige soar and damaged perceptions of the Somoza regime.
+The success of the operation saw the FSLN's prestige soar and damaged perceptions of the Somoza regime.

-Human Rights Violations
+Human rights violations

-Anastasio Somoza Debayle responded to the increasing opposition brought about by the FLSN by imposing a state of siege and censoring the press.
+Anastasio Somoza Debayle responded to the increasing opposition brought about by the FSLN by imposing a state of siege and censoring the press.
 During this time, the National Guard engaged in widespread torture, rape, arbitrary imprisonment and execution of opponents and peasants.
 These human rights violations led to national and international condemnation of the Somoza regime and built support for the FSLN.

 In 1977, the Jimmy Carter administration made United States military assistance conditional on improvements to human rights.
 This, accompanied by condemnation, led Somoza to lift the state of siege and reinstated freedom of the press in September 1977.
+While his predecessors had condoned or at least ignored Somoza's brutality, Carter told the dictator that he must relax political controls and allow a transition to democracy.
+With the intention of staving off a possible "second Cuba," the Carter administration pushed for reform in Managua.
+Carter had hoped to restrain Somoza by encouraging reform and democracy.
+However, the US Government found this policy difficult to implement.
+With little support from Washington, the Sandinistas made progress in their overthrow of the Somoza family.
+In the end, the Sandinistas quickly established themselves as the real winners of the Nicaraguan Revolution, despite the desperate maneuverings of the Carter administration.
+A new provisional government quickly yielded power to the Government of National Reconstruction (JGRN) composed of many anti-Somoza members.